break-stuff/clarion/README.md

 ## Changelog

+1.0.2 - Replaced failing 'extract-text-webpack-plugin' with 'mini-css-extract-plugin' for Webpack 4.

 1.0.1 - Fixed an type-o in the Grunt project.

 1.0.0 - Final testing and added documentation via markdown files in each directory.